intergrav/dev.css/README.md

 Optionally, you could add a `<p>` tag after the `<h1>` tag if you want to give a description of the page the user is currently on.

+### Footer

+Optionally, use the `<footer>` tag to create a large header for your page.
+Only use this at the bottom of your `<body>`, or else it may look wonky.
+You can add whatever content in here that you'd like.

 ### Text

 Wrap all body text in `<p>` tags, unless it's the sole child of another element.
 If you want to write quotes, you can use the `<blockquote>` tag.
 To highlight text, wrap it in the `<mark>` tag.
 Want to show code?
 Use `<code>` for short inline code.
 Use `<pre>` for code blocks.
 Use `<kbd>` for keyboard input.